KSDaemon/wampy.js/README.md

 Parameters:

-* topicURI.
+* **topicURI**.
 Required.
 A string that identifies the remote procedure to be called.
 Must meet a WAMP Spec URI requirements.
-* callbacks.
+* **callbacks**.
 Optional.
 If it is a function - it will be called on successful unregistration or it can be hash table of callbacks:

            { onSuccess: will be called on successful unregistration
              onError: will be called if unregistration would be aborted }